abhishekprajapati1/dsa/README.md

 - 08/02/2024 : Basics of borrowing in rust.
 Ownership day 2.
 - 09/02/2024 : Basics of dereference operator and its importance in rust.
 Ownership day 3.
 - 01/06/2024 : Undertand how data is stored in heap and stacks.
 What is copy and move means in Rust.
 Ownership day 4.
+- 02/06/2024 : Understand ownership transportation, its drawbacks and the importance  of references and borrowing.
+Ownership day 4.